Harish-1406/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS**

-Thus the SISO Shift Register using verilog is validated and the logic diagrams are designedd the truth table is verified.
+Thus the SISO Shift Register using verilog is validated and the logic diagrams are designed the truth table is verified.